dkalaxdk/P6-Projekt/README.md

 # Dynamic Ship Domain Linear Velocity Obstacle algorithm
 Dynamic Ship Domain Linear Velocity Obstacle (DSDLVO) is a project implemented in Java, which combines the Dynamic Ship Domains of [Bakdi et al, 2020](https://www.mdpi.com/2077-1312/8/1/5) with the linear velocity obstacle algorithm from [Huang et al,2018](https://www.sciencedirect.com/science/article/abs/pii/S0029801818300015). <br>
 The project uses AIS data read from a CSV file acquired from [Danish Maritime Authority (FTP link)](ftp://ftp.ais.dk/ais_data/). <br>
 This project is made as a part of a bachelor project from Aalborg University.
-The report related to this project, can be seen at [Report link](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

 ## Setup of Java program
 The program comes with the Java 16 project and a python 3.8 project.<br>